Crostomos/VRisingArenaBuilds/README.md

 ## 🙌 Credits

-- Big thanks to the [V Rising Modding Community](https://vrisingmods.com/) for documentation and open-source tools.
+- Big thanks to the [V Rising Modding Community](https://vrisingmods.com/) for documentation and open-source mods.
 - Special thanks to [Odjit](https://github.com/Odjit) for the **KindredExtract** mod, which was a helpful reference.

 ---